Jollista/me/docs/games.md

 ## Lazarus
 ![lazbanner](img/lazarus/LazarusBanner.png)

 Made with **Unreal 5**, a game about undead at the end of the world.
-I made it for the Summer Slow Jams 2023 Narrative jam as an excuse to force myself to learn Unreal.
-I didn't end up using Unreal as much as I probably should've and ended up mostly just making stuff with Blender and putting together music.
+I made it for the Summer Slow Jams 2023 Narrative jam as an excuse to learn Unreal.
+I also got to learn a bunch about how to use Blender, which was incredibly fun.
 Half of the game's music was made by [@summer_cashier](https://twitter.com/summer_cashier)!

-I really gotta use Unreal more, but blueprints ended up kinda annoying me and I'm not smart enough for C++.
-Still, I just gotta do it, especially C++ because I need a job, man.
+I really want to use Unreal more, but I haven't quite had the time for it in addition to the projects I'm already working on.
+In the meantime, though, I've been practicing C++ a lot more so I can be more confident when I get to work more in Unreal.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BDJeg5kPOnU?si=TICUooPvmmgUeXGS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ![angel](img/lazarus/Angel.JPG){: style="width:48%;"}
 ![carext](img/lazarus/Car%20ext.JPG){: style="width:48%;"}
 ![carint](img/lazarus/Car%20int.JPG){: style="width:48%;"}